intellihr/ui-components/README.md

 Welcome to the Wonka Component Factory!
 The _golden ticket_ to creating consistent user experiences within the intelliHR platform

-WCF is a set design guidelines and reusable, common React components written in Typescript.
+WCF is a set of design guidelines and reusable, common React components written in Typescript.

 The latest release can always be found at the following link: https://intellihr.github.io/ui-components/